Playing for Time (song)

 "Playing for Time" is a song by English musician Peter Gabriel, released in March 2023 as the third single in promotion of his tenth studio album I/O. This is his first album of original material since 2002's Up.
 Two versions of the song have been released: the "Bright Side Mix" (mixed by Mark "Spike" Stent) and the "Dark Side Mix" (mixed by Tchad Blake).
 The cover art for this track features Annette Messager's Mes voeux (avec nos cheveux).
-Recorded at Gabriel's Real World Studios in Wiltshire and the Beehive and British Grove Studios in London, "Playing For Time" features regulars Tony Levin on bass and Manu Katché on drums.
+Recorded at Gabriel's Real World Studios in Wiltshire and the Beehive and British Grove Studios in London, "Playing for Time" features regulars Tony Levin on bass and Manu Katché on drums.
 The single was released on March 7 and the full moon, called the Worm Moon.

 Development

 In its unfinished form, "Playing for Time" was performed on Back to Front Tour from 2012 to 2014, opening almost all shows.
 Gabriel first performed the song on 7 September 2012 in Quebec during rehearsals for the Back to Front Tour.
 At that time, these performances lacked proper lyrics and only included piano and upright bass instrumentation.
 The song was initially known as "O But", but it later morphed into "Daddy Long Legs".

-Gabriel wanted the unfinished song to demonstrate his process of working through material in a rehearsal room, which he would then juxtapose with the more polished material included later in the setlist.
+Gabriel wanted the unfinished song to demonstrate the creative process of working through material in a rehearsal room; he would then juxtapose this track with the comparatively more polished material included later in the setlist.
 During introductions of the song, Gabriel would elaborate on this rationale by telling the audience that "the journey and the search can be as interesting as the destination or the arrival."
 In 2014, a recording of the song from one of Gabriel's October 2013 performances at The O2 Arena was included on Gabriel's Back to Front: Live in London album.

 Gabriel later performed "Playing for Time" during his 2023 I/O The Tour, where it was included in the first set after "Digging in the Dirt".
-On 19 June 2023, Cawley appeared as a guest musician on "Playing for Time" for Gabriel's performance at The O2 Arena.
+On 19 June 2023, studio pianist Tom Cawley appeared as a guest musician on "Playing for Time" for Gabriel's performance at The O2 Arena.